microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 ## Guidelines for the Reviewer

-* Assume positive intent from the author
+* Assume positive intent from the author.
 * Write clear and elaborative comments on the PR
 * Identify subjectivity, choice of coding and best practice.
 It is good to discuss coding style and subjective coding choices in some other forum and not in the PR.
 A PR should not become a ground to discuss subjective coding choices and having long arguments over it.
 * If you do not understand the code properly, refrain from commenting e.g., "This code is incomprehensible".
 It is better to have a call with the author and get a basic understanding of their work.